usama-365/hackipy/README.md

 > -h,--help          : Show help (Somewhat similar to this)

 #### 6) file_interceptor.py
 Monitors for HTTP GET requests for files and intercepts the responses.
 Manipulates the response to serve the victim **dangerous** files rather than the ones he/she intended for.
-Whenever the victim will request for a file download over HTTP, the original download link will be replaced with the you provide.
-Takes direct download link of the file you want to replace with original file as an argument (compulsory).
+Whenever the victim will request for a file download over HTTP, the original download link will be replaced with the link you provide.
+Takes (direct) download link of the **dangrous** file as an argument (compulsory).
 Also takes the file type/extension to target for (For example .exe) as an argument (and if not provided, then automatically selects some common formats, for example .pdf, .exe, .doc etc, *More will be added soon*).
 Usually used after becoming MITM with arp_spoofer.py to replace the files the victim wants to download with backdoors, credential harvesters, keyloggers etc.
 ```bash
 ./file_interceptor.py [arguments]
 ```